kkunowski/players-demo-app/README.md

 # Project Overview

-This demo project includes a sample backend and mobile applications, featuring two implementations of the mobile frontend: one using React Native for cross-platform development and the other as a native SwiftUI application.
-Both frontend applications offer similar functionality.
+This demo project includes a sample backend and three mobile applications, each showcasing different frontend implementations:
+   * **React Native: A cross-platform application providing a unified experience on both iOS and Android.
+   * **iOS Native: A dedicated SwiftUI application built specifically for iOS, demonstrating native functionality.
+   * **Flutter: A single codebase application targeting both iOS and Android, leveraging Flutter’s UI framework for consistent design across platforms
+All three applications offer similar functionality, allowing for comparisons across different development approaches and frameworks.

 #### Backend